expo/expo/docs/versions/unversioned/introduction/faq.rst

 How do I get my existing React Native project running with Exponent?
 --------------------------------------------------------------------

+We provide a conversion tool for this:

+- Make sure you have the Exponent command line utility: ``npm install -g exp``
-Install the command line tool `exp` with `npm install exp@next -g`, then `cd` into your project directory and run `exp convert` and we will do anything that we can do automatically for you and provide followup instructions for steps you will have to perform manually.
-If you have similar native module dependencies to what is exposed through the Exponent SDK, it shouldn't take more than a few minutes (not including `npm install` time).
+- From your project directory, run ``exp convert``

+We will do anything that we can do to convert your project automatically, and we'll provide followup instructions for steps you will have to perform manually.

+Note that the results of this tool might vary widely depending on what your project contains.
+If you have similar native module dependencies to what is exposed through the Exponent SDK, this process shouldn't take more than a few minutes (not including ``npm install`` time).
+Please feel free to ask us questions if you run into any issues.